Grovre/condump/README.md

 I'm not responsible for you spamming /condump and then receiving an email from GitHub, or anything else that you do but if there are issues, please create one on the GitHub from the link above

+# Perms
+Make sure to add the permissions "condump.dump" and "condump.wipe" to your roles.
+Wiping requires the dump and wipe roles.

 # usage
 To use, just put the jar in your server plugins folder.
 Run the server, and edit the config afterwards with a repo and the OAuth token of the repo's owner.